jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 file

 : This command has been in Unix since at least 1973 records show.
 Its use is to help you identify what type of file something is.
-It will out put the type of file if it is text, a directory, a binary, or something else.  __Usage examples:__
+It will out put the type of file if it is text, a directory, a binary, or something else.

 ```bash
 file self-destruct